glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 - Long-term priorities

    1. General maintenance of the project: We reviewed a substantial number of pull requests and issues opened by external contributors.
+Indeed, a member of the scikit-learn maintainers team make sure to triage newly opened issues and provide a first quick response to newly open pull-requests.
    1. Python 3.13 support: We worked on supporting Python 3.13 free-threaded mode and set up regular testing to ensure compatibility until it becomes officially available.
+We also closely collaborate with the NumPy, SciPy, and Quansight teams to have a shared effort to ensure compatibility with upstream projects.
    1. Releases: Since February 2024, we released `scikit-learn` 1.5.0, 1.5.1, and 1.5.2.
    1. Continuous Integration and Continuous Deployment: We kept our continuous integration and continuous deployment infrastructure up to date.